 How RoundUp App Handles Donation Receipts

 Creating donation receipts can be a headache.
 There are plenty of pieces of software that automatically craft receipts, or provide helpful workflows for nonprofits.
-Nonprofits using RoundUp App will automatically have donation receipts generated for their users.
+Nonprofits using RoundUp App or Ribbon will automatically have receipts generated for their users.
 It’s one way we’re helping make it even easier for nonprofits to connect with their donors.